orb-lang/helm/doc/md/helm/maestro.md

       if handler.n > 0 then
          handler[handler.n] = event
       end
+      -- #todo using empty-string as a non-nil signpost -- should be able to refactor so this is not needed if (not handler.to) or handler.to == '' then handler.to = maestro.modeS.raga.target
+      end
       -- #todo ugh, some way to dump a Message to a representative string?
       -- #todo also, this is assuming that all traversal is done in `sendto`, -- without nested messages--bad assumption, in general